 This clash between Mia and Elena creates a tense uncomfortable dynamic that boils over when a case involving the motherhood of a Chinese baby girl splits a chasm between the entire community.
 The story does well to explore this divide from a cultural perspective as well as from a mother’s stance.

 It was interesting to read about how the fairy tale Rumpelstiltskin was used to symbolise nontraditional motherhood and in so doing discussing whether or not this type of motherhood should be discredited.
 Fire is also a symbol that is used to create dramatic irony from the outset and expose the seemingly poster perfect veneer that is the Richardson family in the form of their youngest daughter, Izzy whose lack of belonging stirs the embers of disenfranchisement.

-I wasn’t too keen on the high school elements of the story which came across as incredibly cliché to me involving all the things we’ve come to affliate with American high schools in any piece of TV, literature or film, namely that one popular person whose having a party at theirs ‘this weekend,’ (why is it always this weekend?) the crushes, the pressure to have sex and the overbearing jocks.
-Had these elements been condensed or removed altogether, (because I’m a savage)* I definitely would have enjoyed the story a lot more.
+I wasn’t too keen on the high school elements of the story which came across as incredibly cliché to me involving all the things we’ve come to affiliate with American high schools in any piece of TV, literature or film, namely that one popular person whose having a party at theirs this weekend, the crushes, the pressure to have sex and the overbearing jocks.
+Had these elements been condensed or removed altogether, I definitely would have enjoyed the story a lot more.

 Little Fires Everywhere is a powerfully written narrative that paces itself really well and ends in a resonant way that kept me thinking about the outcomes.
 For all its teenage tantrums, this very easy to recommend book is one I look forward to reading again.

 Have you read Little Fires Everywhere?
 What did you think?
 Share your comments below.